Paralegals are often mistaken for lawyers because of their extensive knowledge of legal transactions and verbiage.

 Certification is not required to become a real estate paralegal or to be hired as one, but certification can be beneficial when trying to find a real estate paralegal job.
 Certification can be obtained by meeting educational requirements and passing a certification exam.
 Agencies that offer paralegal certification include the American Alliance of Paralegals, Inc., NALS – The Association for Legal Professionals and the National Federation of Paralegal Associations, Inc.

-Factors that can affect earning potential include geographic location, place of employment, years of experience and level of training.
-Obtaining multiple certifications may also be looked upon favorably by potential employers as will having a real estate license.
+Factors that can affect earning potential include geographic location, place of employment, years of experience, and level of training.
+Obtaining multiple certifications may also be looked upon favorably by potential employers as will have a real estate license.
 California, which had 29,720 paralegals employed as of May 2013, was the state with the highest number of these professionals.
-The states with the highest wages, according to the BLS, were District of Columbia, California, Alaska, New Jersey and Oregon.
+The states with the highest wages, according to the BLS, were the District of Columbia, California, Alaska, New Jersey and Oregon.